Bangladesh Rohingya relocation to isolated island criticized by rights groups | DW | 04.12.2020

 Read more: Myanmar and UN sign deal on steps for Rohingya return

-"The UN has also consistently maintained that any relocations to Bhasan Char should be preceded by comprehensive technical protection assessments," the statement continued.
+"The UN has also consistently maintained that any relocations to Bhashan Char should be preceded by comprehensive technical protection assessments," the statement continued.

 "These independent UN assessments would review the safety, feasibility, and sustainability of the island as a place for refugees to live, as well as the framework for protection and the assistance and services they would be able to access on the island," it added.